ibmresilient/resilient-community-apps/fn_sep/README.md

 •	Execute an Evidence of Compromise (EOC) scan for artifacts of type file (name or path) and hash (md5, sha1 or sha256).
 •	Upload a file from an endpoint to the Symantec Endpoint Protect Manager (SEPM).
 •	Download a file from the SEPM as base64.
-•	Remediate (delete) files (by hash match) discovered in an EOC scan.
+•	Remediate (quarantine) files (by hash match) discovered in an EOC scan.
 •	Get endpoint details or status.
 •	Get groups.
 •	Get fingerprint lists.